akka/akka/akka-docs/src/main/paradox/typed/fault-tolerance.md

 # Fault Tolerance

 When an actor throws an unexpected exception, a failure, while processing a message or during initialization, the actor will by default be stopped.

+@@@ note

+An important difference between Typed and Untyped actors is that Typed actors are by default stopped if an exception is thrown and no supervision strategy is defined while in Untyped they are restarted.

+@@@

 Note that there is an important distinction between failures and validation errors:

 A validation error means that the data of a command sent to an actor is not valid, this should rather be modelled as a part of the actor protocol than make the actor throw exceptions.